Magnetic Taylor-Proudman constraint explains the flows into the Tangent Cylinder: Abstract

 \section{Abstract}

-Our understanding of planetary dynamos and liquid cores relies on the existence of a Tangent Cylinder (TC).
-This imaginary surface that physically separates polar and equatorial regions stems from Taylor-Proudman's Constraint (TPC) due to planetary rotation only.
-Here we establish mathematically and verify experimentally that a magnetic field aligned with the rotation incurs a flow \emph{into} the TC, linked to the flow along it by a \emph{magnetic} TPC.
-This constraint sheds new light on flows in planetary cores and flows subject to both magnetic fields and rotation in general.
+Tangent Cylinders (TCs) have shaped our understanding of planetary dynamos and liquid cores.
+The Taylor-Proudman Constraint (TPC) due to planetary rotation creates these imaginary surfaces separating polar and equatorial regions but cannot explain the flows meandering through them.
+Here we establish and verify experimentally that magnetic fields aligned with rotation drive flows \emph{into} TCs, linked to the flows \emph{along} TCs by a \emph{magnetic} Taylor-Proudman constraint.
+This constraint explains and quantifies how magnetic fields reshape rotating flows in planetary interiors and magnetorotating flows in general.